Good morning everyone, and I say that with a touch of optimism only known by the insane and truly sleep deprived.

 Dreading the worst, I took my handy dandy flashlight and, proudly feeling like a not so sexy CSI detective, told him to open his mouth.
 Tiny canker sores dot the roof of his mouth.
 He went into bed and slept for two hours.

 The rest of the post describes last night and an attempt to explain my sleep deprivation:

-I finally got the boys to bed (did I mention we have no normal bedtime and that 9:30 is actually earlier than most nights?) but I had promised to read to them.
-It wasn’t their fault for not getting to bed earlier.
+I finally got the boys to bed (did I mention we have no normal bedtime and that 9:30 is actually far earlier than most nights?) but I had promised to read to them.
+It wasn’t their fault they weren’t in bed earlier.
 We were trying to straighten up and I have pulled out a bunch of winter clothes since I live in fear of CPS asking why my kids are still dressed in shorts and tee shirts at the end of October.

-So I got the boys into bed around 9:30 and, in my effort to show them they always must keep their word, I began reading.
+I got the boys to bed around 9:30 and, in my effort to show them they must always keep their word, I began reading.
 Thankfully George wanted just one chapter so I was able to get out of there quickly.

 I sneak out of the room hoping Kaleb’s on his way to dreamland.
 Noah’s been out cold for almost an hour now having fallen asleep as soon as his little head hit the pillow, and George is well on his way.